 Giving, receiving and following instructions accurately, listening to points of view and expressing an opinion, sharing ideas, explaining, reporting and recounting are vital to successful language development.
 Children are encouraged to speak confidently and to extend fluency in language, through discussion, drama and role play.
 Parents can help by:

 Children learn to read in a variety of ways.
 Children will use their reading skills in all areas of the curriculum.
 For each child we have a Reading Record Book that acts as a channel of communication between home and school.
-Our reading schemes we use in school are the Oxford Reading Tree (KS1) and Project X (KS2).
+Our reading schemes we use in school are the Oxford Reading Tree (KS1).
 We expect parents to make the necessary time available at home to help their child to read.

 Parents can help by: